 Las Vegas is rich with some of the most diverse, adventurous cuisine in the country, often at a decent price, so get your fill of what the city has to offer.
 The hotels often feature huge buffets of great food with a huge variety of choices, but also be sure to explore the city further for its culinary delights.
 There are plenty of famous, high-class options like the strip’s Mon Ami Gabi and Commander’s Palace, but you can find less pricey and equally delicious options further afield.
 Take a cab to Lotus of Siam and you’ll sample excellent and authentic Thai cuisine, or try out the Rat Packs’ favourite steak at Golden Steer Steak House.
 For big cocktails and even bigger breakfasts, The Peppermill is a local and tourist favorite.
 There’s something for everyone’s tastebuds in Vegas.

 Sin City has a great deal to offer in terms of its location; shuttles are often available from your hotel to a variety of beautiful spots for sightseeing outside of the city.
-Get outside for nearby hikes and outdoor adventures, or visit some of the local national treasures like Red Rock Canyon and National Conservation Area or Grand Canyon National Park.
+Get outside for nearby hikes and outdoor adventures, maybe play some golf, or visit some of the local national treasures like Red Rock Canyon and National Conservation Area or Grand Canyon National Park.
 Plan your trip carefully and this could be a great opportunity to see the natural beauty that America has to offer, not just the dark and expensive confines of the casino.

 Featured image credit